-Chapter 4 (Socioeconomics) and Environmental Justice, evaluates potential impacts of the Proposed Action alternatives on the existing socioeconomic attributes of the project area evaluates potential impacts of the Proposed Action on the existing socioeconomic attributes of the project area.
+Chapter 4 (Socioeconomics and Environmental Justice), potential impacts of the Proposed Action on the existing socioeconomic attributes of the project area evaluates potential impacts of the Proposed Action on the existing socioeconomic attributes of the project area.

 Chapter 5 (Environmental Justice and Public Outreach), analyzes the potential for disproportionately high and adverse human health or environmental effects to low-income or minority populations, consistent with the environmental justice guidelines for NEPA documents in the federal document Environmental Justice: Guidance Under the National Environmental Policy Act (prepared by the CEQ, Executive Office of the President, Washington, D.C., December 10, 1997 [released July 1998]).
-This sectionchapter also provides a summary of the public outreach program that has been conducted to date for this SEIS/SEIR.
+This section also provides a summary of the public outreach program that has been conducted to date for this SEIS/SEIR.

-Chapter 6 (Cumulative Impacts), analyzes the potential for the impacts of the Proposed Action alternatives to combine with impacts of other past, present and reasonably foreseeable future projects to cause a cumulatively considerable significant impact.
+Chapter 6 (Cumulative Impacts), analyzes the potential for the impacts of the Proposed Action to combine with impacts of other past, present and reasonably foreseeable future projects to cause a cumulatively considerable significant impact.

-Chapter 7 (Long-Term Implications of the Project), includes a discussion of the relationship between local short-term uses of man's environment and the maintenance and enhancement of long-term productivity, irretrievable or irretrievable commitment of resources that would result from implementation of the Proposed Action alternatives, and includes a discussion of direct and indirect growth-inducing impacts that could be caused by the Proposed Action alternatives.
+Chapter 7 (Long-Term Implications of the Project), includes a discussion of the relationship between local short-term uses of man's environment and the maintenance and enhancement of long-term productivity, irretrievable or irretrievable commitment of resources that would result from implementation of the Proposed Action, and includes a discussion of direct and indirect growth-inducing impacts that could be caused by the Proposed Action.

-Chapter 8 (Compliance With Environmental Requirements), describes how the Proposed Action alternatives haves been developed in accordance with the requirements of relevant environmental statutes and regulations, as well as a summary of coordination between the Lead Agencies and regulatory agencies.
+Chapter 8 (Compliance With Environmental Requirements), describes how the Proposed Action has been developed in accordance with the requirements of relevant environmental statutes and regulations, as well as a summary of coordination between the Lead Agencies and regulatory agencies.
 Conclusions concerning compliance or responsibility for compliance are identified for each requirement.

-Chapter 9 (Distribution List), includes names of the Elected Officials, Federal Agencies, State Agencies, Local Public Agencies, Interested Groups and Parties who received copies of the Draft SEIS/SEIR.
+Chapter 9 (Distribution List), includes names of the Elected Officials, Federal Agencies, State Agencies, Local Public Agencies, Interested Groups and Parties.